-The Khmer-style Throne Hall was built in 1866, to serve as the residence of the King of Cambodia, his family and foreign dignitaries, as a venue for the performance of court ceremonies and rituals and as a symbol of the Kingdom.
+The Phnom Penh Royal Palace is a Khmer-style Throne Hall that was built in 1866, to serve as the residence of the King of Cambodia and his family.
+It also hosted foreign dignitaries and served as a venue for the performance of court ceremonies and rituals.
+Most importantly, the palace is a symbol of the Kingdom.
 South of the Throne Hall are the Royal Treasury and the Villa of Napoleon III, built in Egypt in 1866, for the opening of the Suez Canal, and was later presented to the Cambodian king as a gift.

 The famous Silver Pagoda, originally constructed of wood in 1866, was expanded in 1962 by King Sihanouk who had the floor inlaid with 5,329 solid silver tiles, hence its name.
-Inside the Palace grounds, traffic noise is thankfully blocked off by the high walls and the various Royal buildings sit in tranquility amidst the manicured tropical gardens.
+Inside the Palace grounds, traffic noise is thankfully blocked off by the high walls and the various Royal buildings sit in tranquillity amidst the manicured tropical gardens.

 Phnom Penh Royal Palace